NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 Power Apps is easy to use, and it includes pre-built templates and drag-and-drop components, allowing users to quickly create functional apps for their work environment.
 Power Apps integrates with a range of data sources, for example cloud-based services.

+### So what is the benefits of Power apps?

+When looking for a development platform, Power apps has a lot to offer.
+By looking at the connectors that Power Apps provides, it's clear that the platform has many benefits for a complete environment.
+Power apps can be used combined with the power platform - and connected to a bunch of back-end technologies.
+It can easily be looked upon as a magic wand, giving a company the power to solve any business problem you might encounter.

+Micorsoft is putting a huge amount of energy into this platform and constantly updates the features and functionality of it's power platform.
+Whereas alot of these are developed to match user feedback.
+Power Apps provides a simple code language called Power Fx, which is similar to Excel formulas and makes it easy to get started with app development.
+App development is always getting quicker, and with co-pilot it's even simpler - Much like ChatGPT.
+The power platform is much like a bridge to the future, connecting businesses to cutting-edge technology that was not thought possible.

+A large benefit of Power Apps is that the created application can be used on both mobile and computer devices.
+This creates a portable, functional, and simple way of utilizing the application.

+Using Power Apps and the Power Platform for security is like building your business on a rock-solid foundation.
+By leveraging the Microsoft Dataverse platform, businesses can ensure a standardized approach to security, rather than having to create their own security systems from scratch.
+With a role-based model, each user has access only to the data they need, providing stability and security for your business data.

+### What is a low-code environment?

+A low code environment is a platform that allows the user to develop simple and complex applications easier - often with a interface to use instead of pure code.
+The production time of applications here is a lot quicker.

+Having a low-code environment is much like using buiding blocks to contruct an entire city.
+You can assemble the structures you need without worrying about how each brick works and what way they should be used.
+It will empower you to build a range of applications with ease.

+According to Gartner.
+Inc's latest report the global market for low-code is esitmated to almost 27 billion in 2023.

 ## Brief History

 You may use a bullet point list or subheadings to structure a timeline of your chosen topic's history: